Jetsurf/jet-bot/README.md

  - !playrandom # : Plays a random url from my playlist.
 Optional #,
    queues # videos to play
  - !currentsong : Displays the currently playing Song/Video
+ - !queue : Displays my current queue of songs to play
  - !stop OR !skip : Stop a current playing video and play the next one
  - !volume : Sets my global voice volume (Youtube defaults to 7%, caps at 60% vol)